 Georgetown Transportation

-Williams Drive Enhancement Program
+Williams Drive Enhancement Project

-The City of Georgetown is planning enhancements to safety and traffic operations along Williams Drive from Austin Avenue to Jim Hogg Road.
 This effort builds upon the findings and recommendations of the Williams Drive Study completed in 2017 and the small area plan adopted in the City’s 2030 Comprehensive Plan.
-This program will provide recommendations and design plans for improvements to safety, mobility, and connectivity for all who visit or travel along this corridor.

 Project Goals